Avanith12/lecture/README.md

 # lecture
-coming soon more data !
+More data Coming Soon !!!!!